valpamp/progeosail/README.md

     lam, rho, tau = prosail.run_prospect(n, cab, car, cbrown, cw, cm, prospect_version='5')

-You can change a number of things when calling PROSPECT, but I can't be arsed documenting it now.

 ### `run_prosail`

 The marriage of heaven and hell, PROSPECT being fed into SAIL in one go!
 Same options as the two other functions put together: